FINANCIAL AID NEWS

 Direct Deposit is the fastest way to receive your financial aid living expense refund.
 In order to receive a Direct Deposit refund you will have to set it up in Accounts Receivable.
 They are currently developing a new system to handle this function and information will be shared with you when it is available.

 After school starts, you will be notified when you have a credit balance in Accounts Receivable, then you need to go to Accounts Receivable's web site and request a refund on their system.

-The National Health Service Corps offers primary care medical, dental and mental health clinicians up to $60,000 to repay student loans in exchange for two years of service at health care facilities in medically underserved areas.
+The National Health Service Corps offers primary care medical, dental and mental health clinicians up to $60,000 to repay student loans in exchange for two years of service at health care facilities in medically undeserved areas.
 Learn more at the Department of Health and Human Services web site.

 Residency and Relocation Loans are NON EDUCATIONAL CONSUMER LOANS that are available directly from your respective lenders to provide you with additional funds to travel for interviews, as well as provide funds for you to move after graduation.
 Since these loans are not educational student loans, University Financial Aid does NOT have a role in the processing of this loan.
 You apply directly to your lender and the funds are sent directly to you.